JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 2. Multiple taxomonies as filter selected, thumbnail with title and ming effect.

 == Changelog ==

+= 20171004 - 2017-10-04 =
+* Added: style options for equal-height.
+* Improvement: load plugin scripts and styles only if shortcode present

 = 20171003 - 2017-10-03 =
 * Added: can load filter, pagination or search from URL.